Akzxhi/AkzxHi/README.md

 Hello!
 I'm Akzx

-In a world of surveillance and noise, I chose silence.
-Cybersecurity isn’t just a career—it’s a mindset.
-7 years behind firewalls, inside exploits, beneath the surface.
-This GitHub is a ghost signal—an alias in the stream.
-No name.
-No face.
-Just code, purpose, and a need to balance the system.
-If you found this, maybe you’re not lost.
-I don’t offer fame, only guidance—quiet, encrypted, and real.
+In a world shaped by surveillance and complexity, I chose discretion.
+Cybersecurity isn’t just a profession—it’s a discipline and a way of thinking.
+Over the past seven years, I’ve navigated firewalls, analyzed vulnerabilities, and worked behind the scenes to understand and protect.
+This GitHub represents a quiet signal in the digital stream—no identity, no face, just a commitment to purposeful code and a drive to maintain balance.
+If you’ve arrived here, it’s likely no coincidence.
+I don’t seek recognition, only to provide thoughtful, precise, and secure solutions—deliberate, encrypted, and steadfast.